 An SSL certificate gives you that extra layer of protection around your website so that the bad people can’t see what’s being transmitted and try to steal it.

-But why would you need an SSL certificate if you don’t sell things on your site?
+But why would your Chamber website need an SSL certificate if you don’t sell things?

 It used to be that you really only needed and SSL certificate if you were running some kind of ecommerce website and needed to ensure that a customer could safely and securely enter their payment information on your site.

 But something has shifted over the past year – Google got serious and, in a big brotherly way, (that wasn’t entirely misdirected) decided to ”strongly encourage” everyone to use SSL certificates on their site, mainly as a means of making the web a safer place in general.

 Where they’re really super serious about it (and actually exerting more than a little pressure) is if you have any kind of web form on your site – not just payment forms – meaning there’s some place for a visitor to actively engage with your site beyond just reading and clicking links.
 This might be something like an email optin form or member login form or a signup form for volunteers.

 Google, like your grandma, wants to make sure no one except the intended recipient of that data (your website) gets to see it, so they’re now telling folks know that pages where you might enter that kind of information are not secure if there’s not an SSL certificate present.

 The other thing to be aware of is that Google is factoring SSL certificates into their search engine rankings, so sites that have the SSL certificates are possibly showing up higher in search results than sites without.